zhixuan-lin/paper-notes/15-Importance-Weighted-Autoencoder/notes.md

 * Larger $k$ does not improve the performance of VAE much
 * Instead, larger $k$ results in siginificantly better result for IWAE

 The author also measures the percent of "active dimensions" in the latent variable.
+A latent dimension is defined to be active if the covariance of the posterior mean is large.
+Several interesting notes:

+* There are two modes in the distribution of the covariance.
+* Removing inactive dimensions affects little to performance
-And they discover that using IWAE objective allows more active dimensions.
+* IWAE always has more active units.